2021 Genetic and Evolutionary Computation Conference (GECCO'21)

 Dr. Fabio Caraffini is currently an Associate Professor in Computer Science and Mathematics at De Montfort University (UK) and a Fellow of the Higher Education Academy (UK).
 He received the BSc in "Electronics Engineering" and the MSc in "Telecommunications Engineering" degrees from the University of Perugia (Italy) in 2008 and 2011 respectively.
 Fabio holds a PhD in Computer Science (De Montfort University, UK, 2014) and a PhD in Computational Mathematics (University of Jyväskylä, Finland, 2016).
 His research interests include theoretical and applied computational intelligence with a strong emphasis on metaheuristics for optimization.

-Dr. Johann Dreo is Senior Research Engineer in Artificial Intelligence Algorithmics at the Decision and Optimization Laboratory of Thales R&T research center.
-His scientific interests ae in optimization, search heuristics, artificial intelligence, machine learning, algorithm design and engineering, automated planning, and differential geometry.
+Dr. Johann Dreo works at the Pasteur Institute and CNRS, Computational Biology Departement, USR 3756, System Biology Group.
+His scientific interests are in optimization, search heuristics, artificial intelligence, machine learning, algorithm design and engineering, automated planning, and differential geometry.
 He has more than 13 years of expertise of applying randomized optimization heuristics in practice.

 7. Hosting Event